-Auto Body Repair Antioch CA focuses on repairing and restoring vehicles.
+Auto Body Repair focuses on repairing and restoring vehicles.
 This type of work requires attention to detail and a strong mechanical aptitude.

 A good auto body shop will follow the vehicle manufacturer’s suggested repair procedures.
 This is especially important as more shops sign PBAs with insurers.
 These contracts spell out KPI goals such as cycle time and CSI.